trailofbits/mc-ansible/README.md

 # Manticore-Ansible

-An Ansible script to automatically provision manticore in the cloud
+A Python wrapper around Ansible to automatically provision Manticore both locally and in the cloud

 ## Variables

 Below is a description of all variables necessary for configuration.

-### vars/droplet.yml
+### .mcore_config/vars/droplet.yml

 `droplet.yml` holds droplet-oriented variables for the initial DigitalOcean droplet provisioning process.